jweiland-net/weather2/Documentation.tmpl/Administrator/Index.rst

 Change timezone
 ^^^^^^^^^^^^^^^
-Go into your TYPO3-Install tool and change the timezone.
+Go into your TYPO3-Install tool and change the timezone under *All configuration* -> *System* -> *phpTimeZone*.
-Currently this will change the timezone for every plugin and your whole TYPO3-Installation.
+This will change the timezone for every plugin and your whole TYPO3-Installation.
-May be changed in the future

 .. _admin-faq: